Editor: Dr. Shelly Wyatt

 We can also publicize our role and services, using websites, digital newsletters, and social media.
 We can also communicate through face-to-face interactions, including casual conversations and participating in campus committees.

 How do you convey the role of the ID to your faculty?
 Let’s share ideas and hope that our expertise is more valued and better utilized by our beloved faculty!
-Please share your thoughts with our TOPkit Community Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!